djalbat/Easy-RichTextarea/README.md

 ### CSS

 Bear in mind that all the `activate()` and `deactivate()` methods do is add and remove an `active` class.
-If you want the component to be hidden or shown depending on whether or not it is active (which is recommended), you need to define this class accordingly.
+If you want the element to be hidden or shown depending on whether or not it is active (which is recommended), you need to define this class accordingly.
 Look at the `easyui-richtextarea.css` file in the `dist` directory to see how.

 ## Contact